Model-Centric and Data-Centric Aspects of Active Learning for Deep Neural Networks: Random Start

 Figure \ref{fig:random_start:query_strategies_distribution:mnist:fashion} (second row) shows how $I^A_i$ changes depending on $\alpha$, averaged over 100 runs. $I^A_i$ increases with $\alpha$ for $M$ and $E$ strategies. $M$ shows a relatively large variance compared to $E$, which possibly explains why its class distribution is closer to uniform in Figure \ref{fig:random_start_marginbias}.
 Intuitively, an image of a ``Sandal'' should be darker compared to the other classes, such as ``T-shirt'' or ``Coat'' in the Fashion-MNIST data set, due to its smaller surface area and the background being dark.
 Figures \ref{fig:random_start_marginbias} and \ref{fig:random_start_entropybias} thus explain why class 5 is over-represented in the first batch.
 We guess the preference for darker images is mostly due to the combination of the initialization and the specific form of the query strategies.

 Figure \ref{fig:random_start:prolonging_effect_random_start_all_data:entropy:fashion} illustrates the test accuracy with a random start of size 2000 for the entropy query strategy, which yields a significant performance improvement.
-A random start of size 200 was also tested, which can be seen in the supplemental.
 With a smaller random start size of 200 we do not observe a significant improvement.
 The size is insufficient to obtain a reliable initial training of the network in order to mitigate the bias.

 Additionally, as a side study, we investigate the random start to compute heuristic empirical lower and upper bounds on the test accuracy.
 This can in particular be useful when a separate labeled test data set is not available for evaluations.
-We consider the following test and training sets for this purpose. i) $L_t$: contains the random start objects and is used as a test set. ii) $\underline{L}$: contains all labeled objects excluding the random start, i.e., only the objects labeled via the margin query strategy. iii) $L= L_t \cup \underline{L}$: includes all labeled data.
+We consider the following test and training sets for this purpose. \begin{enumerate} \item $L_t$: contains the random start objects and is used as a test set. \item $\underline{L}$: contains all labeled objects excluding the random start, i.e., only the objects labeled via the margin query strategy. \item $L= L_t \cup \underline{L}$: includes all labeled data. \end{enumerate}.
 We obtain the empirical lower bound on test accuracy by training the model on $\underline{L}$ and evaluating on $L_t$.
 We obtain the empirical upper bound by training on $L$ and evaluating on $L_t$, which means that the test set is a subset of the training set.
 Figure \ref{fig:random_start:prolonging_effect_random_start_all_data:margin:fashion} shows that the test accuracy of an $\mathrm{ANN1}_{100,5}$ network on MNIST lies between the heuristic empirical lower and upper bounds, using a random start size of 3000.

-A varying number of epochs and random start sizes are investigated in the supplemental.
+Figure \ref{fig:Entropyrandomstartsize200} shows a random start of size 200.
+We observe that although this random start improves the test accuracy, the used random start size is not sufficiently large to yield good performance.
+Thus, the random start size must be large enough to be effective.

+Figure \ref{fig:estimates_of_the_test_accuracy:evaluation:mnist} shows additional experiments using the random start to estimate the test accuracy.
+The random start sizes are 600 and 3000, and the types of the networks are $\mathrm{ANN1}_{100,1}$ and $\mathrm{ANN1}_{100,5}$.
+The results show that the upper and lower estimates are better after training on a large fraction on the unlabeled data.
+Using a random start of size 600 yields a larger variance compared to a random start of size 3000.
+Thus a sufficiently large random start is needed in order to make the estimates certain.
+However, a too large random start might yield a worse lower estimate.